 Larry received a Bachelor of Architecture degree with Honors from Auburn University in 1973.

 Interests: Flying N4764Q, his ivory, copper and green Cessna 185.
 “Face time” with his grandchildren, Bowman, Lincoln, and Quinn.
 Playing guitar for family, friends and especially the grand-kids.
 Time with family and friends at the fly-in only Alexander Creek Cabin, dubbed the “Little Red House” by Bowman.
 Reading.
 Boating and fishing in the Creek, and cooking dinners on the charcoal grill with s’mores around the fire pit for desert, all while swatting the thousands of skeeters.

-Licensed In: Alaska, California, Guam, Commonwealth of the Northern Marianas Islands (CNMI), Georgia, Alabama, Hawaii, Washington, Arizona, Idaho, Nevada, Texas, Utah, Montana, Wyoming, Colorado, South Carolina, North Dakota, South Dakota, and New Mexico.
+Licensed In: Alaska, California, Guam, Commonwealth of the Northern Marianas Islands (CNMI), Georgia, Alabama, Hawaii, Washington, Arizona, Idaho, Nevada, Texas, Utah, Montana, Oklahoma, Wyoming, Colorado, South Carolina, North Dakota, South Dakota, and New Mexico.